CFD Trading in Turkey

 The SPK licences brokers who offer CFD products to Turkish residents to ensure they meet security and financial stability standards.

 Notably, the SPK implements leverage limits to protect traders from undue risks.
 The maximum leverage for CFD trading in Turkey is capped at 1:10, meaning you can control a position up to 10 times the amount of your initial investment.
-This limit is lower than in many other countries, where leverage can to 1:50 or more.
+This limit is lower than in many other countries, where leverage can reach 1:50 or more.

 The SPK also sets minimum deposit requirements for opening CFD trading accounts, around 50,000 TRY, ensuring traders have enough capital to manage the risks of leveraged trading.